-A student has the right to appeal issued sanctions (see Sanctions for Violations of the Student Conduct Code and the Residences Rules and Regulations).
-Appeals are not re-hearings and they are granted on the basis of disagreement with the decision of the Administrative Meeting or the Administrative Hearing Board based on the following grounds:
+A student has the right to appeal issued sanctions (see the section Sanctions for Violations of the Student Conduct Code and the Residences Rules and Regulations).
+Appeals are not re-hearings and they are granted on the basis of disagreement with the decision resulting from the Hearing or Hearing Board based on the following grounds:

-- The Administrative Meeting and the Administrative Hearing Board was not conducted according to the Student Conduct Code Reporting & Hearing process. - There was insufficient evidence to establish responsibility. - There is new and substantial evidence that exonerates, clears the student, or puts the conduct situation into a different context. - The student experienced bias or discrimination during the hearing process.
+- The Hearing and the Hearing Board was not conducted according to the Student Conduct Code Reporting & Hearing process. - There was insufficient evidence to establish responsibility. - There is new and substantial evidence that exonerates, clears the student, or puts the conduct situation into a different context. - The student experienced bias or discrimination during the hearing process.

-A student in order to appeal needs to write a letter to the Vice President of Administration within five working days of the receipt of the sanction.
-The Vice President of Administration may choose to extend the deadline for the submission of appeals in unusual circumstances.
+In order to appeal, a student needs to write a letter to the Vice President of Enrollment & Administration within five (5) working days of the receipt of the sanction.
+The Vice President of Enrollment & Administration may choose to extend the deadline for the submission of appeals in unusual circumstances.

-Within ten working days upon receipt, the appeal will be reviewed by the Vice President of Administration.
+Within ten (10) working days upon receipt, the appeal will be reviewed by the Vice President of Enrollment & Administration.
 In some instances, students appealing a decision may be asked to an appeal's meeting to discuss their situation; however, such meetings are not necessary for an appeal to be considered and decided upon.
 The appeal may result in one of the following actions: